kennedy215/learnpythonthehardway/README.md

 ## Lean Python the Hard Way Third Edition by Zed A. Shaw

-These projects helps bring the understanding of Basic approach to Python.
+These projects helps bring the understanding of Basic approach to programming with Python.

 ## How It Works

-Reading the code exactly how it's presented writing it and breaking it down to how everything function piece by piece.
+Reading the code exactly how it's presented writing it and breaking it down to how all the code functions line by line.

 ## Requirements

-To start on this project, you'll need python.
+To start on this project, you'll need to use python.

 ## Directions